 The first step of corporate innovation is to create the atmosphere of a startup, bringing creative people to the table.
 It is fundamental that this formation is completely separate from the corporate’s daily activities.

 There should be no interference with the core business.
 Keeping them shielded from the company stops bureaucracy and negativity within a large organization tainting potential growth and keeps innovative thinking fresh.
 The concept of throwing things at a wall and seeing if they stick helps you see the potential ideas that will work for your company.

 Establish guidelines for your startup to be successful and give your team clear goals and targets to reach within a set period of time (create).
 These small projects and startups can be measured without heavy expense and ideas can be proven and others can be shelved (test).
 When good ideas are working and hitting their targets, provide more resources for them to grow quickly and scale (scale).

 You form an ecosystem where multi talented people across departments can give their input.
 Innovative thinking and creativity can flourish, and people are given the freedom to test ideas.
 Think of it like a sandbox where children are allowed to play, discover, and make a mess without consequences.
 The ideas that are considered worth trying are launched and the others are "preserved" for later, as a backup plan in case the company has to pivot along the way.

 The create-test-scale principle allows the company to develop new ideas into products that can be proven successful, with a profitable business model.
 The success can be measured after the product is brought to the market, and you can easily create a customer profile.

-The principles of 'create-test-scale' do not guarantee that your innovation process will be proven successful.
+The principles of 'create-test-scale' do not guarantee that your corporate innovation process will be proven successful.
 These steps are simply a guide a company can follow for a head start.
 There are three main principles: